 Imerys complies with the Universal Declaration of Human Rights and monitors the risk associated with the Group’s swift growth in emerging countries.
 The Group has placed special importance awareness and prevention of child labor since 2009: Operations managers on all Imerys operations in zones where vigilance is particularly recommended by indices such as FTSE4Good are trained in the relevant regulations.
 Application of the Child Labor protocol is systematically checked in the internal audits performed in those countries.
-In 2012, eight Imerys operations were audited (i.e. 32 operations since this work began in 2010).
-More generally, the Group intends to involve its suppliers in its Sustainable Development process.
-In 2012, five suppliers operating in zones judged as sensitive in terms of child labor underwent an audit on their compliance with international standards.
+In 2012, five suppliers operating in zones determined to be sensitive in terms of child labor underwent an audit to evaluate their compliance with international standards.
 In 2013, the Group conducted supplier screening based on location and spending at the business divisional level.
 A formal supplier query and confirmation letter for compliance with the ILO Conventions on Child Labor and Force Labor was used to engage the suppliers that comprised more than 10% of the divisional spending and that were located in the “Countries of Concern”.
 In 2014, the threshold will be lowered from “10%” to “5%” of the divisional spending and will be 2,5% en 2015.

 Ensure compliance to international standards related to Child labor